 The City of Moreno Valley has fully expended all program funds and program income funds.
-Close-out tasks are now in progress.
-This is the final QPR for the City.
+Close-out tasks are in progress.
+The city has reached out to HUD for technical assistance regarding some issues related to reporting accomplishments.

 Project Summary